HL7/davinci-deqm/input/pagecontent/OperationDefinition-bulk-submit-data-intro.md

 ### Examples

-Request: Submit data of interest for FHIR Measure with "test-measure" identifier from the Data Provider http://example.com/
+Request: Submit data of interest for FHIR Measure with "test-measure" identifier from the Producer http://example.com/

 ```
 POST [base]/Measure/test-measure/$bulk-submit-data